 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

-12.3.2 MRP — Material Requirements Planning Technique and Planned Orders
+12.3.2 The Material Requirements Planning (MRP) Technique

 Intended learning outcomes: Disclose a schematic representation of the MRP technique.
 Explain the determination of net requirements and batch sizes, using an example.